 Established in 1934

-The Coppa Italia 2022/23 is set to begin on the 30th July 2022 and end on the 24th May 2023.
-We will be sharing the best Coppa Italia odds and predictions once the tournament gets underway.
+The Coppa Italia 2023/24 is set to begin on August 6th, 2023 and end on May 15th, 2024.
+We will be sharing the best odds and predictions once the tournament gets underway.

-Italy’s answer to the FA Cup, the Coppa Italia is unlike several other cup competitions across Europe in that it serves to benefit Italy’s best team.
-The seeded system ensures upsets are harder to come by, with the bookies' favourites typically becoming obvious during the latter stages of the competition.
+Italy’s answer to the FA Cup, the Coppa Italia is unlike several other cup competitions across Europe, since its structure benefits Italy's strongest teams.
+The seeded system ensures few surprises, with the bookies' favourites typically becoming obvious during the latter stages of the competition.

-Thus, conjuring up tips for Coppa Italia betting is rather tricky, but here are four that could come in handy.
+Thus, conjuring up betting tips for this Italian Cup is rather tricky, but here are four that could come in handy:

-1. Back one of the favourites: The seeded nature of the Coppa Italia favours Italy′s best teams, and it′s very likely that one of the bookie′s favourites will win the competition.
+Back one of the favourites: The seeded nature of Coppa Italia favours Italy′s strongest teams, and it is very likely that one of the bookie′s favourites will win the competition.
 The trophy has been lifted by one of Italy′s “Seven Sisters” – a tag given to the seven best teams in Serie A during the golden era of the league at the end of 1990s (Parma have since been surpassed by Napoli) – every year since 1998.
 The last team to break the mould was Vicenza in 1997.
-Overall, the Coppa Italia is not a cup competition built for underdogs.
+Overall, winning the Italian Cup has been difficult for underdogs.

-2. Watch Italian football: For UK punters, Serie A football is accessible via BT Sport.
-Almost every match is broadcast live, which gives you a brilliant opportunity to broaden your knowledge of Italian football.
+Watch Italian football: For UK punters, Serie A football is accessible via BT Sport.
+Almost every match is broadcasted live, which gives you a brilliant opportunity to broaden your knowledge of Italian football.

-4. Look out for any Coppa Italia betting offers: Coppa Italia betting promotions are hard to come by, which means you must do your research.
-Bookmakers such as bet365 and Paddy Power will offer boosted odds on random markets in the more significant matches of the cup competition.
-Finding and taking advantage of such offers will undoubtedly increase the likelihood of you making some profit from betting on the Coppa Italia.
+Look out for any Coppa Italia betting offers: Coppa Italia betting promotions are hard to come by, which means you must do your research.
+Bookmakers such as bet365 and Paddy Power will offer boosted odds on random markets in the most significant matches of the competition.
+Finding and taking advantage of such offers will undoubtedly increase the likelihood of making some profit from betting on the Coppa Italia.

-The Coppa Italia isn’t as prominent among UK bookmakers compared to other cup competitions such as the FA Cup.
+The Italian Cup is not as prominent among UK bookmakers compared to other cup competitions such as the FA Cup.
 Nevertheless, when Italy’s premier cup competition rolls around – especially the latter stages – there will be a few markets for punters to bet on.
-Here’s a few Coppa Italia betting options worth taking advantage of.
+Here are a few Coppa Italia betting options worth taking advantage of:

 OUTRIGHT Coppa italia BETTING: WINNER

 Quite simply, this is a bet on a team to win the Coppa Italia that season.
-If you so choose, you could of course make your bet each-way, allowing your team to lose in the final.
+Should this be your option, you could also make your bet each-way, allowing your team to lose in the final.
 But, for non each-way Coppa Italia Outright betting, your team will need to lift the trophy.
-History will say that you’re better off picking one of the favourites to go all the way.
+History will say that you are better off picking one of the favourites to go all the way.

 OVER/UNDER MARKETS

-There are several different types of over/under betting markets available on pretty much all football events covered, and you can expect them prominently available for all Coppa Italia rounds.
+There are several different types of over/under betting markets on pretty much all football events covered, and you can expect these to be prominently available for all Coppa Italia rounds.
 The most common examples are over/under markets on goals, where you predict whether the overall number of goals scored will be over or under a betting line set by the bookmaker.
 The same rules apply for many booking points and corner markets.
-It is worth noting that Coppa Italia matches typically are not as unpredictable or wild as FA Cup fixtures in the UK.
+It is worth noting that Italian Cup matches typically are not as unpredictable or wild as FA Cup fixtures in the UK.

 TO MAKE THE FINAL

-Not quite an each-way bet, but effectively a bet on a team to be among the last two teams in the tourney and make the final.
-Importantly, your pick does not need to win, and if they do, you will not win extra.
+Not quite an each-way bet, but effectively a bet on a team to be among the last two teams of the tournament.
+Note that your pick does not need to win, and if it does, you will not win extra.

 TO GO TO PENALTIES

-• “>FC Vado, who now compete in Serie D, were the first winners of the Coppa Italia in 1922 after they beat Udinese 1-0 in the final.
+FC Vado, which now competes in Serie D, was the first club ever to win the Italian Cup, in 1922, after defeating Udinese (1-0) in the final.

-• “>Juventus are the most successful side in the competition, having lifted the trophy 14 times.
-Since their first victory in 1938, the Bianconeri have won the Coppa Italia in every decade bar the 2000s.
+Juventus is the most successful side in the competition, having lifted the Italian Cup for 14 times.
+Since their first victory, in 1938, the Bianconeri have won the trophy in every decade except the 2000s.

-• Unfortunately, the Coppa Italia does not boast the magic of the FA Cup and is more comparable to England′s League Cup.
-With the very best teams Italy has to offer not entering until the round of 16, the chances of a lowly seeded side pulling off a miraculous upset against superior opposition are slim.
+Unfortunately, the Coppa Italia does not boast the magic of the FA Cup and it is more comparable to England′s League Cup.
+With the strongest teams in Italy not entering the competition until the round of 16, the chances of a smaller club pulling off a surprise against superior opposition are slim.

-Here are all the winners of the Coppa Italia in the 21st century:
+Here are all the winners of the Coppa Italia in the last decade:

 YearChampionRunner-Up